Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 c. <b>Evolving the current consensus of the team</b> by getting to new agreements or revising old ones.

 d. <b>Detecting caring work to be done</b>.
-The detected caring work was recorded and described in <b>caring tasks</b> that we collected in a different board.
-They might be very varied depending on the nature of concerns that originated them.
-Some consisted of research in the form of <b>experiments</b><a href="#nota11"><sup>[11]</sup></a>, others resulted in internal training, and others were efficiency improvements of any kind (paying technical debt in code, infrastructure or architecture, writing documentation, improving the ubiquitous language, etc).
+The detected caring work was recorded and described in <b>caring tasks</b> cards that we collected in a different board.
+The caring tasks might be very varied depending on the nature of concerns that originated them.
+Some consisted of research in the form of <b>experiments</b><a href="#nota11"><sup>[11]</sup></a>, others resulted in internal trainings, and others were efficiency improvements of any kind (paying technical debt in code, infrastructure or architecture, writing documentation, improving the ubiquitous language, etc).
 Anything that we needed to keep our system healthy.

 <figure>